The Sixth Sense (1999) poster

 “I see dead people” – an Academy Award-nominated breakout performance from Haley Joel Osment

 The Sixth Sense was an enormous sleeper hit and one of the most successful of its year.
 It launched M. Night Shyamalan as a major new talent.
 Next up for Shyamalan was the script for likeable children’s film Stuart Little (1999) about a mouse boy.
-His next directorial outings were the strange superhero film Unbreakable (2000), the crop circles/alien invasion film Signs (2002), the period monster film The Village (2004), Lady in the Water (2006) about a water nymph and predestination, The Happening (2008) about a mysterious catastrophe, the fantasy adventure The Last Airbender (2010), the planetary adventure After Earth (2013), the Found Footage horror comedy The Visit (2015) and the split personality film Split (2017) and its sequel Glass (2019), Old (2021) about a beach where people rapidly age and Knock at the Cabin (2023) concerning a prophecy of the end of the world.
+His next directorial outings were the strange superhero film Unbreakable (2000), the crop circles/alien invasion film Signs (2002), the period monster film The Village (2004), Lady in the Water (2006) about a water nymph and predestination, The Happening (2008) about a mysterious catastrophe, the fantasy adventure The Last Airbender (2010), the planetary adventure After Earth (2013), the Found Footage horror comedy The Visit (2015) and the split personality film Split (2017) and its sequel Glass (2019), Old (2021) about a beach where people rapidly age, Knock at the Cabin (2023) concerning a prophecy of the end of the world and the serial killer film Trap (2024).
 Many of these tried to replicate the things The Sixth Sense did and produce similar conceptual twists but with mixed results.
 Shyamalan also formed the production company The Night Chronicles to produce and form ideas for films for other directors with the company’s first (and only) project being the modestly effective horror film The Night Chronicles 1: Devil (2010) about five people trapped in an elevator with The Devil.
-He also produced the supernatural tv series Wayward Pines (2015-8).
+He also produced the tv series’ Wayward Pines (2015-8) and Servant (2019-23) and his daughter’s directorial debut with The Watchers (2024).

 The film’s influence can be found elsewhere in films like The Devil’s Backbone (2001), The Ring (2002), Godsend (2004), Don’t Look Up (2009), Charlie St. Cloud (2010) and The Awakening (2011).
 Indeed, for a good many years afterwards, the last minute left field twist ending became a cliche that numerous genre films attempted to copy.
 The Sixth Sense was spoofed in Scary Movie (2000).